 Related Guidebook: Moon Pacific Coast Highway Road Trip

 The romance of traveling from Chicago to Los Angeles along historic Route 66 continues to captivate people around the world.
 If you’re looking for great displays of neon signs, rusty middle-of-nowhere truck stops, or kitschy Americana, do as the song says and “get your kicks on Route 66.”

 Related Guidebook: Moon Route 66 Road Trip

 Roadside attractions await!
-Get Road Trip USA for the glovebox or as a gift for your favorite armchair adventurer.
-Jamie Jensen’s full-color guide includes over 125 driving maps and key sights along the eleven cross-country road trip routes featured on this site.
+Get the 25th Anniversary Edition of Road Trip USA for the glovebox or as a gift for your favorite armchair adventurer.
+Author Jamie Jensen’s full-color guide includes over 125 driving maps and key sights along the eleven cross-country road trip routes featured on this site.

 Running coast-to-coast from San Francisco to Ocean City, Maryland, “The Loneliest Road in America” is a 3,200-mile odyssey from sea to shining sea.
 US-50 passes through a dozen different states, four state capitals, and the nation’s capital, Washington, D.C.

 Following in the footsteps of pilgrims and pioneers, US‑20 takes in a little of everything during its two-lane trek from Oregon’s rugged coast to the glorious sea and sand of Cape Cod.

 Dubbed the Great Northern in memory of the pioneer railroad that parallels the western half of the route, US‑2 is truly the most stunning and unforgettable, not to mention longest, of all the great transcontinental road trips.